Lower Back Building Workouts

 - GHD – 5 Sets 15 Reps (Intraset Stretching)

 Before you get into the workout, spend at least 10 minutes warming up your lower back.
 Priming your lower back for a workout can help lower the chances of an injury.
-Lifting too heavy or using too much volume while training your lower back can also take you out of action for a few weeks.
+Lifting too heavy or using too much volume while training your lower back can also take you out of action for a few weeks, and that is something no one wants.

 - Deficit Barbell Deadlifts – 4 Sets 20-15-12-10 Reps